TanVD/kosogor/README.md

 The priority of Kosogor project is to make Gradle simple and concise for everyday use.
 Feel free to add issues on extending Kosogor with facades for the plugins/systems you use.
-Probably such issues will be implemented in Kosogor itself or derivating plugins will occur (like `kosogor-zkm` already exists).
+Probably such issues will be implemented in Kosogor itself or deriving plugins will occur (like `kosogor-zkm` already exists).

 ## Examples